TheSchilk/SYS_StepAtten/README.md

 | Cycle on toggle |        1       |        0       |
 |      Select     |        0       |        1       |

+Note that this setting is only updated during powerup.
+After selecting a new UI, the unit has to be restarted for the change to take affect.

 I personally prefer using the momentary switch (ALPS SPUN190900) in the *Cycle* mode.